 While you’re working towards your high expectations, let the current runners get their rewards, applaud them, and work on actually becoming more deserving of what you want.
 Only zero expectations and infinite patience lead to immediate results.

-No matter how big the group of people you work with or in, this’ll force you to face some tough truths: the 80/20 principle is real.
+No matter how big the group of people you work with or in, Move Your Bus will force you to face some tough truths: the 80/20 principle is real.
 Whether that means 20 people are riders, or 200, there will always be those just floating along and it’s up to us to get them to move.
 Good read for both sides, employers and employees!

 What else can you learn from the blinks?